pixbuz/webdesk/README.md

 4. The Statusbar
 	- ~~Make a Clock~~
-	- Make a Start Button
-	- Make a Start Menu
 	- ~~Make it Display the Open Apps~~
 ---
 ### **Webdesk (making it intresting)**